Ltmodz95/tickets-notifier/README.md

 ### Further Development
   - Improving the ui of the application
   - Writing integration tests for the controllers
-  - Handling out of scope cases such: if task is 100% progress then mark it as completed
+  - Handling out of scope cases such: if ticket is 100% progress then mark it as completed
   - Dockerizing the whole application and using docker-compose for it